 Sheet pan Indian chicken and veggies features a bold, warm spice blend that coats the chicken, potatoes and vegetables, which are roasted until cooked, tender and browned.
 This easy, flavorful dinner is great any night of the week!

-Chicken pieces, potatoes and vegetables are coated in a bold, warm spice mixture then roasted in the oven in stages so everything gets perfectly cooked, tender and browned.
+Chicken pieces, potatoes and a mix of vegetables are coated in a bold, warm spice mixture then roasted in the oven in stages so everything gets perfectly cooked, tender and browned.

 The flavors are incredible and so well balanced.